 I Disagree With Muller While Agreeing That What He Criticizes Is Shocking

 I will solely use the evidence that Muller presents.
-To be clear I believe the evidence exists to make the case he wants to make.
+To be clear, I believe the evidence exists to make the case that he wants to make.
 My objection is not to his argument, per se, but the way he presents his argument.

 The Mylan Case